 In this course the student will be able to:

-- Evaluate the evidence from these fields that have a bearing on the narratives.
+- Evaluate the evidence from these fields that have a bearing on these historical narratives.

 - Acquire critical evaluation skills to analyze alternative narratives.